Antiblanks/he-dan.antiblanks.com/_posts/2018-09-28-week-1-the-creative-piece.markdown

 I've taken the above five themes to construct the general idea for the application; Based on the fact that coping with OCD is all about altering your lifestyle to help the disorder, I want to propose an application based loosely on those like [Fitbit](https://www.fitbit.com) - fitness products that help the user stay motivated and improve their health by tracking their activity, exercise, food, weight and sleep.

 My idea is that the application will help OCD sufferers to cope with their disorder by first identifying how severe their disorder is and then giving them weekly goals to work to and the tools to utilise in order to achieve these.
-At the end of each week the application will prompt the user to answer questions about their diet, exercise, sleep, obsessions and compulsions and then use these to update their score and curate a bespoke plan and goals for the week commencing.
+At the end of each day the application will prompt the user to answer a few quick questions about their diet, exercise, sleep, obsessions and compulsions.
+And at the end of each week their progress will be used to update their score and curate a bespoke plan and goals for the week commencing.

 The main taxonomy for the application which will be: